mattermost/docs/source/deployment/sso-ldap.md

 To address this issue you can set the [max page size](https://docs.mattermost.com/administration/config-settings.html#maximum-page-size) in your Mattermost configuration to match the limit on your AD/LDAP server.
 This will return a sequence of result sets that do not exceed the max page size, rather than returning all results in a single query.

 If the error is still occurring, it is likely that no AD/LDAP users have logged into Mattermost yet.
 Ensure that at least 1 AD/LDAP user has logged into Mattermost and re-run the sync.
-The error should go away at that point.
+The error should disappear at that point.

 #### Where can I find help on AD/LDAP configuration settings in config.json?